-The LAVA Center is a community arts space, arts incubator, and black box theater in downtown Greenfield, MA, run by the nonprofit Local Access to Valley Arts.
+The LAVA Center is a community arts space, arts incubator, and black box theater in downtown Greenfield, MA.

 We are focused on making The LAVA Center a space where all artists, including marginalized communities and individuals, can have their voices heard.
 There are plenty of opportunities for artists and their work to be nourished, such as providing space to show and develop works in progress.
 Patrons are welcomed into our community and discover thought-provoking, entertaining, and inspiring works of art.